pc592/FiveNightsAtGates/README.txt

-Convention (informally. we all have different coding preferences): use snake case for functions. use camel case for variables and types.
+Convention (informally. we all have different coding preferences, but we're trying): use snake case for functions. use camel case for variables and types.